pydata/xarray/doc/getting-started-guide/installing.rst

 Instructions
 ------------

-xarray itself is a pure Python package, but its dependencies are not.
+Xarray itself is a pure Python package, but its dependencies are not.
 The easiest way to get everything installed is to use conda_.
 To install xarray with its recommended dependencies using the conda command line tool::